 Note - UEFI version 2.1+ is required.

 A GPT-aware boot loader is required to boot Oracle Solaris instances that are installed on GPT labeled disks.
-On x86 platforms, GRUB 2, the new default boot loader, provides this support.
-Installation on disks that are greater than 2 TiB is also now fully supported on x86 platforms.
+On x86 platforms, GRUB 2 provides this support.
+Installation on disks that are greater than 2 TiB is also fully supported on SPARC and x86 platforms.
 Note that Extensible Firmware Interface (EFI) partitioning is used on boot disks that are larger than 2 TiB.

 This change enables use of the entire disk when installing Oracle Solaris.
-The previous 2TiB limitation for new installations has been removed on x86 platforms.
-This feature is not currently available on SPARC platforms.
+The previous 2TiB limitation for new installations has been removed.

 The zpool create command can be used with the new -B option to create two different boot partitions, based on firmware type, (in addition to a ZFS data partition) when a whole disk is given as vdev.
 This option also can be used to create the required boot partition when adding or attaching a whole disk vdev to an existing root pool, if necessary.
 The conditions under which the bootfs property is allowed have also been modified.
 Setting the bootfs property to identify the bootable dataset on a pool is allowed, if all system and disk labeling requirements are met on the pool.